getmeemaw/meemaw/docs/docs/getting-started.md

 Okay, we've got a nice example running.
 However, this is clearly not a production setup.
 Here is a non-exhaustive list of a few elements that you would need to change to get your App ready for production:

 * **Fix Meemaw's version:** in the Docker Compose file, replace the "latest" tag with the actual version you want to use.
-This avoids braking changes affecting your setup.
+This avoids breaking changes affecting your setup.
 * **Separate Meemaw's DB from the server:** we cheated a bit here by magically deploying a Postgresql DB with Docker Compose.
 You probably want to have a proper managed DB with adequate accesses.
 * **Separate Meemaw from the App server:** your App is served from the same machine as Meemaw.
 You should separate them and greatly reduce access to the Meemaw machine.
 Keep it secure.
 * **Buid the App and serve static files:** you should not run `npm run dev` in production.
 Instead, you should build the App and serve the files through a proper web server.